lmondada/dphil-thesis/content/02_quantum/01_compilation.md

 individual platforms will introduce to reduce error rates at the hardware level will introduce further constraints and new instruction sets yet again.

-It is worthwhile to note that current trends in the classical world are also pushing compilers towards more heterogenous architectures that may include GPUs, FPGAs and other accelerators.
+It is noteworthy that current trends in the classical world are also pushing compilers towards more heterogenous architectures that may include GPUs, FPGAs and other accelerators.
 This has led to significant changes in the design of current compilers, which we will touch upon later.
 Nonetheless, this shift has, so far, mostly "limited" itself to new forms of parallelism and the introduction of more specialised instruction sets rather than a fundamental redesign of existing tools and computing paradigms.
 The breadth of technologies and trade-offs that quantum compilers must face have no equivalent in the classical world---at least for the time being.

 [^cpu]:
     There are other architectures, such as Risc-V @Waterman2016 and MIPS